-Mechanics Liens are available to subcontractors on public construction projects as well as private projects.
+Mechanics Liens are available to subcontractors on public construction projects and private projects.
 Mechanics Liens on public projects are governed by 770 ILCS 60/23.
-While a lien on private property is placed on the real estate itself, a lien on a public project is placed on the amounts due to the general contractor from the governmental organization in question.
+While a lien on private property is placed on the real estate, a lien on a public project is placed on the amounts due to the general contractor from the governmental organization in question.
 Mechanics Liens are not available to general contractors on public projects.

 The primary difference between a Contractor’s Mechanics Lien and a Subcontractor’s Mechanic’s Lien is that additional notice (described below) is required to perfect and enforce a Subcontractor’s Lien.
-A “contractor” is defined as someone who has directly contracted with the owner of the property or an agent of the owner who was knowingly permitted by the owner to contract for construction of improvements.
+A “contractor” is defined as someone who has directly contracted with the property owner or an agent of the owner who the owner knowingly permitted to contract for the construction of improvements.

-A “subcontractor” is defined as anyone who does not contract directly with the owner, but instead contracts with the contractor or another subcontractor.
+A “subcontractor” is defined as anyone who does not contract directly with the owner but contracts with the contractor or another subcontractor.
 Material suppliers to contractors and subcontractors are included in this definition.

 Contractor Mechanics Liens and Subcontractor Mechanics Liens have the same legal effect.

 In order for either a Contractor or Subcontractor Mechanics Lien to be valid, there must be a valid contract between the general contractor and the owner or an agent of the owner.
 An oral contract is sufficient to satisfy this requirement.
-If the property is jointly owned and the contract is with only one owner, the lien will be effective against all of the co-owners if the other owners knowingly permitted the improvements to the property.
-Similarly, if a tenant contracts with the contractor, the lien will attach to the real estate if the landlord knowingly permitted the tenant to make the improvements in question.
-An owner is presumed to have “knowingly permitted” improvements if he knew of the improvement and failed to protest or accepted the benefits of the improvement.
+Suppose the property is jointly owned and the contract is with only one owner.
+In that case, the Lien will be effective against all co-owners if the other owners knowingly permitted the improvements to the property.
+Similarly, suppose a tenant contract with the contractor.
+In that case, the Lien will attach to the real estate if the landlord knowingly permitted the tenant to make the improvements in question.
+An owner is presumed to have “knowingly permitted” improvements if he knew of the improvement and failed to protest or accept the benefits of the improvement.

-Mechanics Liens have priority over later encumbrances to the property such as mortgages and later liens.
-According to the “relation-back” doctrine, the effective date of the Mechanics Lien for the purpose of determining priority is the date of the contract.
-This means that the Mechanics Lien will have priority over encumbrances to the property that are recorded between the date of the contract and the date that the Mechanics Lien is recorded.
+Mechanics liens have priority over later encumbrances to the property, such as mortgages and later liens.
+According to the “relation-back” doctrine, the effective date of the Mechanics Lien to determine priority is the date of the contract.
+This means that the Mechanics Lien will prioritize encumbrances to the property that are recorded between the date of the contract and the date that the Mechanics Lien is recorded.

-Mechanics Liens have priority of mortgages that were recorded prior to the date of the contract to the extent that the value of the property was increased based on the work in question.
+Mechanics liens have priority over mortgages that were recorded before the date of the contract to the extent that the value of the property was increased based on the work in question.

-A series of steps must be followed by the holder of a Mechanics Lien by strict deadlines in order to prevent the holder from losing his or her lien rights.
+The holder of a Mechanics Lien must follow a series of steps by strict deadlines in order to prevent the holder from losing their lien rights.
 This is called “perfecting” a Mechanics Lien.
-In addition to the recording and enforcement deadlines required of general contractors, subcontractors are required to send additional notices in order to perfect their Mechanics Liens.
+In addition to the recording and enforcement deadlines required of general contractors, subcontractors must send additional notices to perfect their Mechanics Liens.

-Both general contractors and subcontractors are required to file a claim for lien with the recorder of deeds office within 4 months of the last day of work.
+Both general contractors and subcontractors must file a claim for Lien with the recorder of deeds office within four months of the last day of work.
 The claim must include the following information:

-If the lien is against an owner-occupied residence, the contractor must serve a recorded copy of the lien upon the owner within 10 days of the date of recording.
+If the Lien is against an owner-occupied residence, the contractor must serve a recorded copy of the Lien upon the owner within ten days of recording.

-In order to preserve their lien rights, the contractor or subcontractor must file suit to foreclose the lien within 2 years of the last day of work.
+In order to preserve their lien rights, the contractor or subcontractor must file suit to foreclose the Lien within two years of the last day of work.

-In addition to the 4 month recording requirement and the 2 year deadline to file suit, which apply to both general contractors and subcontractors, subcontractors are required to provide certain additional notices to preserve their lien rights.
+In addition to the four-month recording requirement and the two-year deadline to file suit, which applies to both general contractors and subcontractors, subcontractors must provide specific additional notices to preserve their lien rights.

 Section 24 of the Mechanics Lien Act requires that within 90 days of the last date that the subcontractor worked on the project, the subcontractor must deliver notice of its claim to the owner by certified mail with return receipt requested or by personal service.
 The information required to be included in the notice is substantially similar to the information included in the recorded lien claim.

 NOTICE TO OWNER: The subcontractor providing this notice has performed work for or delivered material to your home improvement contractor.
-These services or materials are being used in the improvements to your residence and entitle the subcontractor to file a lien against your residence if the labor, services, material, fixtures, apparatus or machinery, forms or form work are not paid for by your home improvement contractor.
-A lien waiver will be provided to your contractor when the subcontractor is paid, and you are urged to request this waiver from your contractor when paying for your home improvements.
+These services or materials are being used to improve your residence.
+They entitle the subcontractor to file a lien against your residence if the labor, services, material, fixtures, apparatus or machinery, forms, or formwork are not paid for by your home improvement contractor.
+A lien waiver will be provided to your contractor when the subcontractor is paid.
+You are urged to request this waiver from your contractor when paying for your home improvements.

-The notice must be delivered to the owner by certified mail, return receipt requested and a copy must be sent to the general contractor.
+The notice must be delivered to the owner by certified mail, return receipt requested, and a copy sent to the general contractor.

-In order to foreclose on a Mechanics Lien, a contractor or subcontractor may file suit in the county that contains the real estate within 2 years of the last day of work.
-The suit must include the owner and any other entities with an interest in or encumbrance on the property, such as mortgagees and other Mechanics Lien claimants.
-If a subcontractor is enforcing, the general contractor and anyone else in the chain of contract between the general and the subcontractor must be named as a party.
+In order to foreclose on a Mechanics Lien, a contractor or subcontractor may file suit in the county that contains the real estate within two years of the last day of work.
+The suit must include the owner and any other entities interested in or encumbrance on the property, such as mortgages and other Mechanics Lien claimants.
+If a subcontractor is enforcing, the general contractor and anyone else in the contract chain between the general and the subcontractor must be named as a party.

-The lawsuit requests that the court order the property to be sold in order to satisfy your Mechanics Lien and other encumbrances on the property.
+The lawsuit requests that the court order the property to be sold to satisfy your Mechanics Lien and other encumbrances on the property.

-A successful Mechanics Lien claimant is entitled to the amount due under the contract plus interest at a rate of 10% per annum and attorney fees required to enforce the lien.
+A successful Mechanics Lien claimant is entitled to the amount due under the contract plus interest at 10% per annum and attorney fees required to enforce the Lien.

-Section 34 of the Mechanics Lien Act permits owners to serve notice on a lien claimant requiring the lien claimant to file suit to foreclose the lien within 30 days of the notice.
-If the lien claimant fails to do so, he or she will forfeit any lien rights.
+Section 34 of the Mechanics Lien Act permits owners to serve notice on a lien claimant requiring the lien claimant to file suit to foreclose the Lien within 30 days of the notice.
+If the lien claimant fails to do so, they will forfeit any lien rights.